About the Journal

 3. Rejected.
 This decision closes the review process, making it impossible to submit a new version.

-When a manuscript is accepted for publication, a final version including a translation into English (or alternatively into Spanish) of the title, abstract and keywords will be requested.
-In addition, an extended abstract in English of between 350-500 words will be requested.
+When an article is accepted for publication, a non-anonymised ‘final version’ will be requested that complies with the characteristics of the journal and includes a translation into English (or alternatively into Spanish) of the title, abstract and keywords.
+In addition, a long abstract in English of between 350-500 words will be requested.
+Funding agencies and project codes will be requested in this version.
+Proofs (pdf) will be sent to the authors for review within the period communicated to them by the journal.

 Open access policy and rights